 Net Position: The government-wide financial statements report net position.
-Net position is categorized as the investment in capital assets, restricted and unrestricted.
+Net position is categorized as the net investment in capital assets, restricted and unrestricted.

-Investment in Capital Assets - This category groups all capital assets into one component of net position.
-The outstanding balance of debt that is attributable to the acquisition, construction or improvement of the assets reduces the balance in this category.
-The District had no outstanding debt.
+Net Investment in Capital Assets - This category groups all capital assets into one component of net position.
+The outstanding balance of debt and other payables that are attributable to the acquisition, construction or improvement of the assets reduces the balance in this category.
+The District had lease and subscription liabilities.